astropy/astropy-APEs/APE0.rst

 Implementation
 ==============
-These policies enter into force upon this APE being accepted (see the last section of the description).
+These {bylaws-not-bylaws} enter into force upon this APE being accepted (see the last section of the description).
 At that time the ``GOVERNANCE.md`` file in the astropy repo should be updated to point to this document.

 Backward Compatibility
 ======================
-These policies supercede previous un-codified governance understandings, but do not serve to invalidate the APE process or any other processes or policies that pre-date it and do not conflict.
+These {bylaws-not-bylaws} supercede previous un-codified governance understandings, but do not serve to invalidate the APE process or any other processes or policies that pre-date it and do not conflict.

 Alternatives
 ============
-The Astropy Governance Working Group discussed a wide range of alternatives on both the broad scope of Project governance and details of these policies.
+The Astropy Governance Working Group discussed a wide range of alternatives on both the broad scope of Project governance and details of these {bylaws-not-bylaws}.
 It is not practical to summarize that in the text of this APE, but the Working Group's running notes provide an excellent starting point for this discussion.

 Decision rationale